Border Troops of the German Democratic Republic: Organizational structure

 The Border Brigade to the Czechoslovak People's Republic "Walter Breit" (Grenzbrigade zur CSSR "Walter Breit" (GBr CSSR)) with headquarters at Pirna was responsible for the security of the border with Czechoslovakia.
 It consisted of six battalion-sized units called Border Subsections (Grenzunterabschnitt).

 The Border Brigade to the Polish People's Republic "Hermann Gartmann" (Grenzbrigade zur VR Polen "Hermann Gartmann" (GBr VRP)) with headquarters at covered the Polish border.
 It consisted of six battalion-sized units called Border Subsections (Grenzunterabschnitt).

 The security of the Baltic coast was within the responsibilities of the Volksmarine.
 For that reason the 6th Border Brigade Coast "Fiete Schulze" (6.
 Grenzbrigade Küste "Fiete Schulze", headquartered in Rostock), while administratively part of the Border Troops was operationally subordinated to the naval headquarters at Rostock.
 The Naval Command had an integral staff division, tasked with the command-and-control of the brigade.
 The 6th Border Brigade Coast consisted of twelve marine battalions and several boat battalions and companies to guard the GDR's relatively small coastline along the Baltic Sea.

 Reorganization in 1989

-In accordance with a June 1989 decision of the National Defence Council of the GDR, the Grenztruppen der DDR were extensively reorganized as of 30 November 1989.
-The personnel strength was reduced by approximately 17 percent, while the number of headquarters units was reduced from 50 to 24.
+In accordance with a June 1989 decision of the National Defence Council of the GDR, the Grenztruppen der DDR were extensively reorganized, as of 30 November 1989.
+The personnel strength was reduced by approximately 17%, while the number of headquarters units was reduced from 50 to 24.

 In the place of the previous command structure, six border district commands (Grenzbezirkskommandos), 16 border county commands (Grenzkreiskommandos) and two border training centers (Grenzausbildungszentren) were created.
 The Grenzbezirkskommandos reported to the national headquarters.